DSIN-INSA-Strasbourg/Hermes/plugins/attributes/crypto_RSA_OAEP/README.md

 password_decrypted: "{{ PASSWORD_ENCRYPTED | crypto_RSA_OAEP('decrypt_from_messagebus') }}"
 ```

-You can even decrypt and immediatly re-encypt data with another key like this :
+You can even decrypt and immediately re-encrypt data with another key like this :

 ```yaml
 password_reencrypted: "{{ PASSWORD_ENCRYPTED | crypto_RSA_OAEP('decrypt_from_datasource') | crypto_RSA_OAEP('encrypt_to_messagebus') }}"